umd-coding-workshop/workshops/tutorial1/exercise1/README.md

-# Exercise 1: Basic System Navigation and File Creation/Removal
+# Exercise 1: Basic System and File Navigation

 ## 1. Orienting Yourself and Navigating (cd, pwd)
 Navigate to the 'exercise1' directory by using the cd command.